eBay/tsv-utils/docs/TipsAndTricks.md

 ## Faster processing using GNU parallel

-The TSV Utilities tools are single threaded.
+TSV Utilities tools are single threaded.
 Multiple cores available on today's processors are utilized primarily when the tools are run in a Unix command pipeline.
 The example shown using in [Using grep and tsv-filter together](#using-grep-and-tsv-filter-together) uses the Unix pipeline approach to gain parallelism.

 This often leaves processing power on the table, power that can be used to run commands considerably faster.
 This is especially true when reading from fast IO devices such as the newer generations of SSD drives.
 These fast devices often read much faster than a single CPU core can keep up with.